MatthiasValvekens/kanjiryoku/README.md

 The Zinnia repository on SourceForge does not provide a 64-bit DLL, so you will have to compile one yourself, should you wish to run the software using a 64-bit JVM on Windows.

 Problem data is not included for copyright reasons.

+Please refer to the `README.md` file included with the `server` module for instructions on how to get the server up and running.